For a shorter biography for speaking events, please click here.

-A fifth generation Texan, Mac Thornberry has strong ties to the people he serves and to the district he represents in the U.S. House of Representatives.
+A fifth generation Texan, Mac has strong ties to the people he serves and to the district he represents in the U.S. House of Representatives.
 Mac is a lifelong resident of the 13th District of Texas.
-His family has been ranching in the area since 1881 - a family business in which Mac remains actively involved.
+His family has been ranching in the district since 1881 - a family business in which Mac remains actively involved.

 Mac shares the values of the people he represents and continues to fight for the things that are important to them.
 He is a longtime advocate of lower taxes and limited government.
-Boosting domestic energy production, protecting private property rights, and reforming health care are top priorities for Mac.
-He strongly supports cutting government spending and creating the kind of policies that encourage economic growth, rather than suffocating it.
+Boosting domestic energy production, protecting private property rights, and upholding the Second Amendment are top priorities for Mac.
+He strongly supports policies of fiscal responsibility and economic growth.
 Additionally, as one of the few Members of Congress personally involved in agriculture, Mac understands the challenges agricultural producers face and has been a key player in efforts to support producers in the 13th District.

 Born in Clarendon and raised on the family ranch in Donley County, Mac graduated from Clarendon High School before continuing his education at Texas Tech University.
 After obtaining a B.A. in history from Tech in 1980, he went on to the University of Texas Law School where he graduated in 1983.
 For the next several years, he worked in Washington, including serving as Deputy Assistant Secretary for Legislative Affairs in the State Department under President Reagan.
 In 1989, Mac joined his brothers in the cattle business and practiced law in Amarillo.
 He was first elected to the U.S. House of Representatives in 1994.

 Mac's wife, Sally, is also a native Texan.
 They have two children.